 The Commission reports to the Minister of Agriculture and is a key component of the business risk management services that the Department of Agriculture offers to the industry under the Agrilnsurance platform.
-The Commission and supporting staff administer 16 crop insurance plans, a dairy livestock insurance plan and a poultry insurance plan.
+The Commission and supporting staff administer 16 crop insurance plans, a dairy livestock insurance plan and a poultry insurance plan covering 65 different commodities.
 The Commission also administers a Wildlife Compensation Program which, while not an insurance-based program, compensates farmers for losses as a result of wildlife.
-Cost sharing of Agrilnsurance (also known as Production Insurance and
+Cost sharing of Agrilnsurance

-Crop Insurance) in Nova Scotia is governed by the Canadian Agricultural Partnership (CAP), a federal-provincial-territorial (FPT) framework agreement on agriculture, agri-food and agri-based products.
+(also known as Production Insurance and Crop Insurance) in Nova Scotia is governed by the Canadian Agricultural Partnership (CAP), a federal-provincial-territorial (FPT) framework agreement on agriculture, agri-food and agri-based products.
 This agreement outlines cost sharing arrangements and administrative requirements that govern the design and delivery of Agrilnsurance programs.
 Agirlnsurance is required to be a fiscally self-sustaining partnership with cost sharing by producers, and both the federal and provincial governments.

 Federal and provincial policy direction has encouraged the expansion and strengthening of the role of Agrilnsurance programs to offer more coverage to commercially grown crops and livestock species.
-In this context, the Commission is continuing to develop insurance products for crops and livestock that have not traditionally been covered under Agrilnsurance in Nova Scotia.
+In this context, the Commission is continuing its work with industry stakeholders to develop insurance products for crops and livestock that have not traditionally been covered under Agrilnsurance in Nova Scotia.

 A severe spring frost in June 2018 significantly impacted a large number of agricultural producers in the province including a large portion of clients with coverage under the Agrilnsurance program.
 This resulted in the largest indemnity payment in the Commission's 50-year history.
-While the Agrilnsurance program responded as designed and supported insured clients affected by this event, it will have lasting impacts on the Commission's financial position for a number of years into the future.
+This was followed in 2019 by poor spring and summer weather and a fall hurricane that resulted in a second year of record indemnity payments to insured producers.
+While the Agrilnsurance program responded as designed and supported insured clients affected by these events, it will have lasting impacts on the Commission's financial position for a number of years into the future.
+The Commission will be challenged to find solutions that reduce the negative impacts of premium rate increases due to these unprecedented losses in the program.